robenkleene/veep.vim/README.md

 # Partshell

 Partshell is a Vim plugin that adds helper commands for working with shell commands in Vim.
-For example, `:GrepSh` is an easy way to use any `grep` program, the same way Vim's builtin `:grep` command works.
-For example, `:Grepsh rg --vimgrep foo` will use [`ripgrep`](https://github.com/BurntSushi/ripgrep).
+For example, `:Shgrep` is an easy way to use any `grep` program, the same way Vim's builtin `:grep` command works.
+For example, `:Shgrep rg --vimgrep foo` will use [`ripgrep`](https://github.com/BurntSushi/ripgrep).

 One advantage of this approach it's flexibility.
-For example, [`pbpaste`](https://ss64.com/mac/pbpaste.html) on macOS outputs the clipboard contents, so with `:Grepsh pbpaste` Vim will parse `grep` output from the clipboard.
+For example, [`pbpaste`](https://ss64.com/mac/pbpaste.html) on macOS outputs the clipboard contents, so with `:Shgrep pbpaste` Vim will parse `grep` output from the clipboard.

 Adding a bang (`!`), does the same behavior as the equivalent Vim built-in command (when the internal command supports one).
-For example, `:Grepsh!` won't automatically jump to the first match, just like `:grep!`.
+For example, `:Shgrep!` won't automatically jump to the first match, just like `:grep!`.

-All the command also support the shortest version of the matching command in Vim, e.g., `:grep` is defined as `:gr[ep]`, so `:Grepsh` also supports `:Grsh`, in documentation this is illustrated by listing the command as `:Gr[ep]sh`.

-## `:Ar[gs]sh[!]`
+## `:Shargs[!]`

 Wrapper around `:args`.